 Finally, check for any bad connections between the indicator switch and the bulb.
 Fix any faulty connections and

-If your turn indicator is not working even after putting a new bulb, then you should check your turn signal relay and other electrical connections.
+If your turn indicator is not working even after putting in a new bulb, then you should check your turn signal relay and other electrical connections.
 Changing the relay is an easy process and, in most cases, this is the cause of the issue.

 If the turn indicators stop working after turning the lights on, the ground wire stops grounding the current, and hence the turn indicator stops working.